lammps/lammps/doc/src/Modify_contribute.rst

 of the LAMMPS website for examples of groups that do this.
 We are happy to advertise your package and website from that page.
-Simply email the `developers <https://www.lammps.org/authors.html>`_ with info about your package and we will post it there.
-We recommend to name external packages USER-\<name\> so they can be easily distinguished from bundled packages that do not have the USER- prefix.
+Simply email the `developers <https://www.lammps.org/authors.html>`_ with info about your package, and we will post it there.
+We recommend naming external packages USER-\<name\> so they can be easily distinguished from bundled packages that do not have the USER- prefix.